 The Columbia chapter of the Brotherhood of Steel deviated from their original mission (gathering old technology) to helping the inhabitants of the wasteland.
 This change lead to a significant number of BoS members claiming Lyons was a defector.
 So the Defectors from the Defector from Decadence became the Brotherhood Outcasts, who are a lot less altruistic, especially if they see you handling any piece of technology more sophisticated than a gun.

 Dirty Communists: Going by Pre-War propaganda, the entire nation of China.
-You get to fight a simulation of them in the Operation: Anchorage DLC.
-Likewise, Liberty Prime figures anyone who gets the receiving end of one of his nuclear footballs is a communist, regardless of what he's actually fighting.
+Most modern-day humans no longer have any idea what 'communism' is, why it was bad, and what difference it really made in the long run.
+Military robots, however, remain rabid anti-communists: Liberty Prime figures anyone who gets the receiving end of one of his nuclear footballs is a communist, regardless of what he's actually fighting.
 Then again, that just makes it better.